moss-l/bhs-js-testing/elements-of-stylish-code.md

-programming from the so-called “structured programming” in the 50s to present-day object oriented and functional styles is about different ways ways of dividing large programs into smaller, intellectually managable chunks and then recombining them in reliable ways.
+programming from the so-called “structured programming” in the 50s to present-day object oriented and functional styles is about different ways ways of dividing large programs into smaller, intellectually manageable chunks and then recombining them in reliable ways.

-But there’s more to producing well-structured code than just splittng things into arbitrary chunks.
+But there’s more to producing well-structured code than just splitting things into arbitrary chunks.
 The most important idea about code structure is to split things into *cohesive* parts.
 Cohesive literally means “sticks together well” and when we talk about code we say a